Spanish Navy: 19th century

-The 1820s saw the loss of most of the Spanish Empire in the Americas.
-With the empire greatly reduced in size and Spain divided and unstable after its own war of independence, the navy lost its importance and shrank greatly.

-The first new steam-driven vessel (Isabel II) was purchased from the United Kingdom in 1834.

-However, in the 1850s and 1860s, particularly under the prime-ministership of General O'Donnell, significant investments were made in the Spanish naval squadrons of the Pacific.
+The 1820s saw the loss of most of the Spanish Empire.
+With the empire reduced to a fraction of its former size and Spain itself politically unstable after the devastating years of Napoleonic intervention, the already greatly rundown navy lost its importance and became a shadow of its pre-Napoleonic self.
+The first effects of the industrial revolution upon the Spanish navy arrived in the form of a steam-driven warship Isabel II, a converted cargo vessel, purchased from the United Kingdom in 1834.
+However the Spanish navy remained neglected in this period.
+In the 1850s and 1860s, particularly under prime minister General O'Donnell, significant investments were made in the Spanish naval squadrons of the Pacific.
 A new steam-powered naval squadron sailed around the Pacific escorting a Spanish scientific expedition and unfortunately became entangled in what has been billed the First War of the Pacific from 1864 to 1871.
 During the conflict, the Spanish massed a fleet of 15 vessels to combat the combined navies of Peru, Chile, and Ecuador.

-Spanish fleet of Admiral Cámara anchored in the Suez Canal in 1898, formed among others by the battleship or the cruiser and that ultimately did not intervene in the Spanish–American War.
+Spanish fleet of Admiral Cámara anchored in the Suez Canal 1898, formed among others by the battleship or cruiser and that ultimately did not intervene in the Spanish–American War.